Undervoltologist/zephyrusfanfix-24-25/README.md

 # Usage

 First install the PawnIO driver: https://pawnio.eu/
+If fans get stuck when you quit the app, just change the fan mode and they will continue working normally.
 Adjust the following settings for each mode in config.json
 ```
     "CpuTempLimit": 95, // When this temp is reached, the app will update the fan signal at 100ms, bypassing the value you set for ramp up/down, resulting in faster acceleration